Officine Meccaniche: The OM cars era

 In 1925 OM began to build trucks and buses, using licensed Swiss Saurer engines and other mechanical components.
 Ties with Saurer persisted through all of OM's history.
+Passenger car production began to taper off, with some sources stating that production ended in 1932, with existing stocks sold for another couple of years.
+In total, 7,500 OM automobiles were built in about fifteen years.
+After passenger car had effectively ended, OM still displayed one last model: in 1934 the OMV, also called the Alcyone made the car show circuit.
+Equipped with hydraulic brakes, a full synchromesh transmission, and an engine with overhead exhaust valves, it never reached production.

 Fiat take-over and post-war years

-OM was taken over by the Fiat Group in 1938 and in the following year passenger car production ceased, and OM became a commercial vehicle and train part manufacturer.
+OM was taken over by Fiat in 1933 and the following year passenger car sales definitely ceased; OM became strictly a commercial vehicle and train parts manufacturer.

-Main new product in the WWII post-war era was the Leoncino (1950) a light truck in the 3.0 to 3.5 tonne range, which was an immediate success.
+The main new product in the post World War II era was the Leoncino (1950) a light truck in the 3.0 to 3.5 tonne range, which was an immediate success.
 It became the forefather of several series of heavier but structurally similar models, namely Tigrotto, Tigre, Lupetto, Cerbiatto and Daino, launched between 1957 and 1964.
 Bus chassis versions of several of these models were also available.
+After having been subsumed into Fiat, the lighter models were replaced by the OM numerical range beginning in 1967.

+OM also built a heavier range of trucks, starting with the post-war Orione.
+This was succeeded by the Super Orione in 1955 and by the Titano in 1961.
+The latter was capable of pulling 35 tonne as a tractor or 19 tonne on the 6x4 truck chassis.
+Its 10310 cc, six-cylinder turbo-diesel engine produced 260 hp-metric, making it the most powerful road-going European truck in the early 1960s.
+The Titano was discontinued in 1968 and effectively replaced by Fiat's heavier trucks, the Fiat 619 and the Fiat 682.
+As with the lighter duty models, bus versions were also available of the Titano, called the "Titano P."

 In the 60s and 70s the light and medium-weight OM truck ranges were sold in Switzerland as Saurer-OM or Berna-OM, in Austria as Steyr-OM, in France as Unic-OM, and in Germany as Büssing-OM.

 The end of OM

-In 1968 OM was definitively merged into the Fiat Group as a brand belonging to the Commercial Vehicles division, which also included Fiat and Unic.

-In 1975 it was absorbed (as part of the Fiat Group) into IVECO and the OM brand disappeared from the truck and bus markets, although it still survives as an independent forklift manufacturer.
+In 1968 OM was definitively merged into Fiat as a brand belonging to the Commercial Vehicles division, which also included Fiat and Unic.
+In 1975 it was absorbed into Iveco and the OM brand gradually disappeared from the truck and bus markets, although it still survives as an independent forklift manufacturer.